 Beyond these operational challenges, HRT’s legacy paratransit service enjoyed strong ridership.
 Users knew their booking operator by name; they recognized the routes that took them to their weekly appointments.
 These comforts in the legacy service made the transition to a new operator a challenge.
 But, within two months of launch, the new service enjoyed lower call-in wait times, fewer late pickups, and an improved rider experience — a strong testament to the adaptability of the new technology HRT began using to modernize its paratransit service.

 As more cities rethink their public transportation operations in light of the COVID-19 pandemic, the future of paratransit is also hanging in the balance.
-Cities are already embracing on-demand technology to optimize fixed-route bus networks, meaning it’s time to turn to similar technology to cure paratransit of its bleak reputation.
+Cities are already embracing on-demand technology to optimize fixed-route bus networks, meaning it’s time to turn to similar technology to update paratransit.

 With on-demand technology, cities and transit agencies can give seniors and individuals with disabilities a new sense of independence — as well as increase the potential for more efficient operations and lower costs for agencies, cities, and taxpayers.
-While the days of dial-a-ride may swiftly be coming to an end, transit leaders in Michigan, Virginia, and Massachusetts prove that the future of paratransit is bright.
+While the days of old-school paratransit may swiftly be coming to an end, transit leaders in Wisconsin, Virginia, and Texas prove that the future is bright.